CSCI-4611-Spring-2024/Assignments/Assignment-2/README.md

 #### Submission: Build and Deploy

-- To complete the submission, you will need to update your `README.md` file, then build and deploy your project to GitHub Pages as described below.  (-1 point deduction for skipping either of these steps)
+- To complete the submission, you will need to update your `README.md` file, build your project, and then commit/push both your code **and** the contents of the `dist` folder to GitHub as described below.  (-1 point deduction for skipping these steps)

 ## Wizard Bonus Challenge